Who is carrying the Olympic torch through Paris? A BTS star, a garbage collector and more

-PARIS — (AP) — From the Louvre Museum to the Champs-Elysees, from Paris' posh districts to working-class neighborhoods, hundreds of people have carried the Olympic torch through the French capital for two days of celebrations before the Summer Games kick off at the end of the month.
+PARIS — (AP) — From the Louvre Museum to the Eiffel Tower, from Paris' posh districts to working-class neighborhoods, hundreds of people have carried the Olympic torch through the French capital for two days of celebrations before the Summer Games kick off at the end of the month.

 Joyful crowds lined up along the route Sunday and Monday.